-Dynamic methods created by using the DynamicMethod class (new in the .NET Framework version 2.0) provide enhanced capabilities for emitting static methods at run time.
+Dynamic methods, which are created by using the DynamicMethod class, provide enhanced capabilities for emitting static methods at run time.
 Dynamic methods expand the functionality of the types in the System.Reflection.Emit namespace in several ways:

 They have less overhead, because there is no need to generate dynamic assemblies, modules, and types to contain the methods.